ministryofjustice/analytics-platform-control-panel/doc/architecture.md

       WebIdentityToken: <id_token from auth0>,
     })
   ```
+  **NOTE**: A trust relationship for allowing the user's role to perform assumeRoleWithWebIdentity through id_token needs to be added.

 - **Step 5**: A temporary security credential is returned, it contains 3 key information
   ```shell
   {